-Here is some great info from SEMPO regarding social paid ads.
-We’ve been using paid advertising on social platforms for quite some time and have seen great results.
-The “native” component of social ads allows them to more easily blend in vs. typical display (banner) ads.
+Here is some great info from SEMPO regarding social media paid ads.
+We’ve been using paid advertising on social media platforms for quite some time and have seen great results.
+The Native component of social media ads allows them to more easily blend in vs. typical display (banner) ads.

-Don’t get me wrong, banners are great… when done correctly.
-Anyways, here is the article:
+Don’t get me wrong, banners are great… when done correctly, but read on to see what SEMPO had to say, here is the article:

-According to the latest State of Search report from SEMPO (Search Engine Marketing Professional Organization), search ads dominate when it comes to digital marketing efforts performed by both agency and client-side marketers, but social advertising is the fastest-growing segment.
+According to the latest State of Search report from SEMPO (Search Engine Marketing Professional Organization), search ads dominate when it comes to digital marketing efforts performed by both agency and client-side marketers, but social media advertising is the fastest growing segment.

 Released on Tuesday, SEMPO’s survey includes responses from nearly 500 search marketing professionals, including agency professionals, consultants, and client-side marketers.
 The survey includes a broad range of questions around the types of digital marketing efforts being formed, industry challenges and metrics.

-When asked about the type of digital marketing activities carried out, 95 percent of agency professionals and consultants listed search ads, as did 92 percent of client-side marketers.
+When asked about the type of digital marketing activities carried out, 95% of agency professionals and consultants listed search ads, as did 92% of client-side marketers.
 For agencies, this was a slight increase from last year, while marketers saw a 2 percent decrease.

-Seventy-six percent of agencies and consultants and 69 percent of client-side marketers listed social ads — both sides doing more social advertising activities in 2016 compared to 2015.
+76% of agencies and consultants and 69% of client-side marketers listed social ads — both sides doing more social media paid advertising activities in 2016 compared to 2015.
 Social ads were the fastest-growing segment for digital marketing activities carried out by agencies and client-side marketers.

 When asked if they were investing more ad dollars on Google, Bing and Yahoo in 2016 compared to 2015, the number of agencies and consultants investing on Google was up in 2016.